Asimov Press

 Making sense of scientific progress.

 We publish three types of articles: essays, fiction, and moonshots.
-Essays contextualize scientific progress, exploring everything from failures and frustrations to people and possible solutions.
+Essays contextualize scientific progress and explore the history of transformative technologies.
 Short fiction inspires readers to imagine plausible and positive futures.
-Moonshots are short essays that direct talent and spur readers to action in the present; they aim to clearly lay out a problem and convince people as to why it matters.
+Moonshots are short essays that direct talent and spur readers to action; they aim to clearly lay out a problem and convince people why it matters.

 Most of our work centers around biology and metascience—the systematic study of science itself.
 Our emphasis on biology is deliberate, for that is the field where progress seems the most rapid and where the potential to radically improve the world—from longevity to climate and animal welfare—is arguably the greatest.